bdesham/hitting-set/README.md

 * `greedy-cover [h]`

     Uses the “greedy” algorithm (described [at Wikipedia](http://en.wikipedia.org/wiki/Set_cover_problem#Greedy_algorithm)) to generate a set cover for `h`.
+The cover returned is not necessarily minimal.

 ## Caveats

 * Due to limitations in the algorithms in this library, you may experience the following oddities:

       1. `hitting-set-exists?` will correctly return `false` if you pass it a size `k` below that of the minimal hitting set, and it will correctly return `true` when you pass it a `k` that is equal to the size of the minimal hitting set.
 However, it may return `false` for larger values of `k`, even when the values are less than the number of vertices in the hypergraph.
 (Recall that if the minimal hitting set has size *a* and there are a total of *c* vertices in the hypergraph, then we can form a hitting set of any size *k* between *a* and *c*, inclusive, by adding elements to the minimal hitting set.
 The resulting set will still have the hitting set property that it has a nonempty intersection with each hyperedge, and so it will still be a hitting set.)

       2. `enumerate-hitting-sets` has a similar problem: It will always (correctly) return all possible *minimal* hitting sets, but it may not return hitting sets that are larger than minimal.

       I intend to fix both of these issues in a future version of the library.
 Note that if you’re only looking for *minimal* hitting sets then neither of these oddities is an issue.

 * The functions `hitting-set-exists?` and `enumerate-hitting-sets` (and by extension `minimal-hitting-sets`) are recursive but do not make use of Clojure’s `recur` and friends.
 This opens the possibility of a stack overflow.
 In practice, though, the recursion goes no deeper than `k` levels, where `k` is the maximum edge size.
 Since the hitting set problem is NP-complete, the computation for small edge sizes will take so long that you’ll give up (or run out of heap) long before the stack fills up.